Religious Freedom Argument

 To properly address these questions, we need to understand the terminology.
 First, freedom is rather clear-cut in the Declaration of Independence.
 The preamble to the Declaration of Independence defines “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness” (paragraph 2).
 Therein, our forefathers identified a basic principle of freedom.
 Those rights – life, liberty, happiness – are possessed by all people, and by such qualification of “all [people],” it is understood to limit those rights or freedoms to not impose on freedoms of others.

 From the onset of our nation’s history, we have battled to maintain those constitutionally ordained freedoms.
-But only after newly found freedoms is it now obvious what had been missing: women’s right to vote, married women’s rights to vote, slavery, black men’s and women’s rights to vote.
+But only after newly found freedoms is it now obvious what had been missing: women’s right to vote, married women’s rights to vote, slavery, and black men and women’s rights to vote.
 More obvious and egregious intrusions on American freedoms have occurred in our country’s history.
 Early United States history is peppered with infringements on what we today observe as those freedoms.
 Pre-nationhood, men and women were tried for religious beliefs, persecuted as witches in Salem, Massachusetts, and other locations.
 (Hoffer, 2016).

 Freedom of speech and press have been hampered by social expectations that produced legal restrictions against what some in society interpreted as crude or obscene writing or images.
 Restrictions on where an African-American could reside or purchase a home, and where he could play music, which entrances could be used.
 The use of the Alien and Seditions Acts to imprison and deport immigrants who came from enemy nations.
 Immigration Act of 1924 is widely held to have been designed to restrict the upswell in immigration from Italy, Germany, Poland and other Slavic nations.
 The Japanese-American incarceration to internment camps following Pearl Harbor.
-Some of these restrictions and regulations target religious segments; for example, the Immigration Act of 1924 by selecting a Italy, is attributed to an anti-Catholic sentiment.
+Some of these restrictions and regulations target religious segments; for example, the Immigration Act of 1924 by restricting immigrants from Italy, is attributed to an anti-Catholic sentiment.
 Similarly, in 2017, President Donald Trump attempted to apply a ban on immigration from primarily Muslim countries.

 In an article comparing American Union Against Militarism (AUAM) and National Civil Liberties Bureau (NCLB), Weinreb explains how these organizations voiced as “conscientious objectors” to Selective Service Act, Alien and Seditions Acts during World War I. These two organizations (AUAM and NCLB) would later be followed by American Civil Liberties Union (ACLU).
 One of NCLB’s earliest attempts at defending American freedoms was to defend against the mandatory military service dictated in Selective Service Act.
 Weinreb points out that their means of defense by voicing political opposition to the War was not an effective move, considering the fervor of nationhood that swelled in the United States at that time.
 “Perhaps if civil liberties advocates had begun with claims to free speech and gradually worked toward freedom of conscience, their justification for exemptions might have taken root.”
 (Weinreb, 2016).